ci1xgk/Fellowship_Webpage/Merewether1-5.md

-#### Water depth output data file (`.stage`)
+#### Water depth and velocity output data file (`.stage`)

-This file specifies the locations of points (in X and Y coordinates) where the model generates a time series output of water depths.
-For each location specified in this file, the water depth value will be written in a text file with the same extension of `.stage` at each `massint` interval specified in `.par` file.
+This file specifies the locations of points (in X and Y coordinates) where the model generates a time series output of water depth (in meters) and velocity (in meter per second).
+For each location specified in this file, the water depth and velocity values will be written in two seperate files with the extension of `.stage` and `.velocity`, respectively.
+These data will be written at each `massint` interval specified in `.par` file.

 The format of the file is as follows:

 - Line 1.
 Number of points at which water depth output time series are required